The March for Our Lives rally in Washington, D.C., held on Saturday focused mainly on calls for a new ban of certain guns and ammunition magazines.

 The students said they would not hold back in advancing their goals.
 Attacks on the National Rifle Association as well as Republican-elected officials were common both on stage and in the crowd.
 Signs carried by protesters ranged from jokes about President Trump wearing jean shorts to calls for bans on AR-15s to attacks on Rubio's Catholic faith complete with a blood cross draw on his forehead.
 A group of counterprotesters that set up in the middle of the intersection at 10th Street and Pennsylvania Avenue were mostly ignored by the crowd, except for the occasional profanity-laced scream from marchers.

 Protesters were generally cordial with the Metropolitan Police Department officers and National Guard troops assigned to police the event.
 The Free Beacon did observe a protester with a "Grandma Says Fuck The NRA" sign taped to a stroller bearing a small child yell at a caravan of police cars as they tried to make their way through the crowd near 12th and Penn.
-She was accompanied by a man who had symbolically put duct tape across his mouth to indicate he was marching on behalf of those who have been silence, he began yelling "whose streets?
+She was accompanied by a man who had symbolically put duct tape across his mouth to indicate he was marching on behalf of those who have been silenced, he began yelling "whose streets?
 Our streets!" through the duct tape.
 Nobody joined his chant.

 The speakers encouraged the crowd, of which a third or more appeared to be made up of school-aged kids, to register to vote throughout the event.
 Volunteers from the League of Women Voters and the Democratic Party of Virginia were stationed outside of different Metro stations helping register any attendee who was interested in voting.